 Jump to the content of the page

-This testing system is used to determine the friction forces and moments, including the stick slip effect, inside and outside the test axis.
+The horizontal tensile/compression/torsion testing machine can be used to determine the frictional forces and frictional torques, including the stick-slip effect, inside and outside the test axis of a steering linkage in the installation position:

 Testing of Steering Columns